 The St. Mary's County Sheriff's Office welcomes your suggestions and comments regarding our performance.
-Be it a question, comment, commendation or complaint, we want to hear from you.
+Be it a question, comment, compliment or complaint, we want to hear from you.

 Below you will find the answers to some frequently asked questions for those who wish to file a complaint against a Sheriff's Office employee.

-Is a secure web-site designed for the public to submit complaints against any employee of the Sheriff's Office.
-Complainants are provided with a tracking number that enables them to login to the Public Portal and check the status of their complaint.
+Is a secure web-site designed for the public to submit complaints/compliments on any employee of the Sheriff's Office.
+When compliments are submitted a notification will be sent to the citizen that it has been received.
+A compliment acknowledgement letter will be sent to the citizen as well.
+When a complaint is submitted, Complainants are provided with a tracking number that enables them to login to the Public Portal and check the status of their complaint.
 Public Portal offers the option for the complainant to remain anonymous.
 If the complainant elects to provide their contact information, Public Portal will update the complainant by email and/or text notification upon receipt of their complaint, as it's investigated and when an outcome has been determined.
-Login to the website using the link below or scan the QR code with your smartphone to file your complaint.
+Login to the website using the link below or scan the QR code with your smartphone to file your complaint/compliment.

-Click here to file a complaint on the Public Portal website
+Click here to file a complaint/compliment on the Public Portal website

 or scan the QR code using your smartphone.